Cambridge Tree Project

 (Carya illinoinensis)

 While known as a southern species, we carry pecans sourced from northern locations that perform well in our area.
 Our four trees in Cambridge survived temperatures as low as -32F during the polar vortex in late January 2019.
 A ten year old tree near Westside Park (pictured at top, above) started producing pecans in the fall of 2018.
-Pecan trees are self-fertile and our trees begin producing nuts about eight years after planting.
+Pecan trees are self-fertile and our trees begin producing nuts six to eight years after planting.
 Four pecan trees planted locally have managed an impressive 22 inches of annual growth over the past decade in less than ideal soil.
 They're also tough: able to withstand exposed areas, compacted clay and seasonally wet soils.
 Reaches 70 ft. tall and 40 ft. wide.
 We've seen a nice yellow fall color locally about every other year.

 2 ft. tall (potted) $35